 Congratulations.
 You have landed a job as a tutor.
 While there is a good chance you have past tutoring experience, this could also be your first tutoring job.
 Regardless, it is important to plan ahead by learning about your student so that you can do a competent job.

-You want to spend time on the content that is difficult for him.
-During the school year challenging topics may become obvious quickly, but many parents want their children to brush up with a tutor before they start the new academic year.
-Therefore, you may be choosing the content for initial tutoring sessions based on information you learn about his academic level.
+You want to spend time on the content that is difficult for them.
+During the school year, challenging topics may become obvious quickly, but many parents want their children to brush up with a tutor before they start the new academic year.
+Therefore, you may be choosing the content for initial tutoring sessions based on information you learn about their academic level.
 As the year progresses, you may help reinforce the school’s curriculum.